brainix/sinatra-generator/README.md

 sinatra-generator
 =================

-Generator for a basic sinatra project
+Generator for a basic Sinatra project.